APCA

 FORUMS

-For comments or questions on theory, math, or the APCA algorithm itself, use the SAPC-APCA forum here, please post all comments, questions, or discussions regarding theory, math, code, third-party tools,third-party tools, and so forth, here and not in the satellite repositories, so they can be tracked and resolved.
+For comments or questions on theory, math, or the APCA algorithm itself, please use the SAPC-APCA forum here, please post all comments, questions, or discussions regarding theory, math, code, third-party tools,third-party tools, and so forth, here and not in the satellite repositories, so they can be tracked and resolved.

 DOCUMENTATION